What types of polished concrete do you offer?

 What do you recommend for cleaning a polished concrete floor?

-Polished concrete is so easy to maintain! – All that is really required is a daily dust – The best results can be obtained by using a dry Micro-Fibre Dust Mop.
+Polished concrete is so easy to maintain!
+All that is really required is a weekly clean using hot water only or you can add a cleaner specifically made for polished concrete, or any pH neutral all-purpose cleaner.
+For a daily dust use a dry Micro-Fibre Dust Mop.
 It is important to ensure spills of any kind are wiped up immediately and not left to soak into the floor.

 Will polished concrete fade or discolour over time?